Skip to main content

 Deleting buckets with locked objects

+If any object in a bucket has active Compliance retention, the bucket cannot be deleted.
 Once all retention periods have expired, the bucket can be deleted normally.

 Object Lock during trial